 How the ashes are returned is important

 Ask the crematory to return the ashes in a plain metal or plastic container—not one stamped temporary container.
 That’s just a sleazy tactic to get you to purchase a more expensive urn.
-Watch out for some other red flags you’re falling for a fake review.

 Explore other options